Search This Blog

 PHOTOS

-8-9 December – Kuala Lumper, Malaysia – Chennai, India
+8-9 December – Kuala Lumpur, Malaysia – Chennai, India

-With cheap flights, it seemed, the further you fly, the less expensive the ticket.
-Therefore, I flew to Chennai via New Delhi, India’s capital, arriving around midday.
-With my flight from KL departing at 2 a.m. and a 3-hour transfer time in Delhi, I never slept a wink as the seats couldn’t recline.
+With affordable flights, it seemed that the further you travelled, the less expensive the ticket became.
+As a result, I flew to Chennai via New Delhi, India’s capital, arriving in Chennai around midday.
+My flight from Kuala Lumpur departed at 2 a.m., and with a three-hour layover in Delhi, I didn’t sleep at all since the seats couldn’t recline.

-An equally expensive taxi ride (due to the bicycle) took me into the city centre and dropped me at Paradise Guesthouse.
-Ironically, it wasn’t much of a paradise as rooms didn’t even come with towels.
-But, on the other hand, what can one expect for $7?
+A costly taxi ride—partly due to my bicycle—took me to the city centre, where I was dropped off at Paradise Guesthouse.
+Ironically, it wasn’t much of a paradise; the rooms didn’t even come with towels.
+But then again, what can one expect for just $7?

-It took the remainder of the day to calm down, relax and breathe in India, which can take a while.
-Tuk-tuks jostled through traffic, holy cows meandered across busy main roads, and homeless people, baby on hip, smiled easily.
-Amidst the chaos, devotees prayed at pavement-side Hindu temples, while the sweet smell of incense mixed with the stench of sewage.
+I spent the remainder of the day relaxing, and taking time to soak in the vibrant atmosphere of India, something that doesn’t happen all at once.
+Tuk-tuks jostled through traffic, holy cows meandered across busy main roads, and homeless people, often with a baby on their hip, smiled easily.
+Amidst the chaos, devotees prayed at pavement-side Hindu temples, while the sweet smell of incense mingled with the stench of sewage.
 It can all be somewhat overwhelming.

 10 December – Chennai

-India is enormous - it covers 3,287,263 square kilometres, making it the 7th largest country on earth.
-It extends from snow-covered Kangchenjunga (8586m), the 3rd highest mountain globally, to hot and steamy rice paddies in Kuttanad, 2.2m, below sea level, but I was far from any of these two points.
-Instead, the plan was to head south along the coast to Kanyakumari, the most southern point on mainland India.
+India is a vast country, covering 3,287,263 square kilometres, making it the seventh largest in the world.
+It stretches from the snow-capped Kangchenjunga, the third-highest mountain globally at 8,586 meters, to the warm and humid rice paddies in Kuttanad, which lies 2.2 meters below sea level.
+However, I planned to explore a different region, heading south along the coast to Kanyakumari, the southernmost point on mainland India.

-Tamil Nadu’s state has some of India’s finest temples, and I started by visiting Kapalweeshwaram.
-It’s a typical, ornate and colourful Hindu temple dedicated to Shiva.
-It’s said the temple was constructed after the Portuguese destroyed the original one in 1566.
+Tamil Nadu is known for its stunning temples, and I began my exploration at Kapalweshwarar Temple.
+This ornate and colourful Hindu temple is dedicated to Shiva and was reportedly built after the Portuguese destroyed the original in 1566.

-My walk to Fort St George took me past the San Thome Cathedral, built by the Portuguese, and Chennai’s lighthouse.
-Following the colourful Kapalweeshwaram temple, I thought the fort rather dull and headed to a restaurant instead.
-While enjoying my palak mutter paneer, I watched renovation work on the magnificent Chepauk Palace.
-It appeared that most of the hard labour was done by women.
+As I walked towards Fort St. George, I passed the San Thome Cathedral, (also built by the Portuguese) and Chennai’s lighthouse.
+After visiting the vibrant Kapalweshwarar Temple, I found the fort rather uninspiring, so I headed to a restaurant instead.
+While enjoying my palak mutter paneer, I observed renovation work on the magnificent Chepauk Palace, noting that many labourers were women.

-After about 15 kilometres, I took a break, if only to give my mind a rest.
-I pulled into a McDonald’s to see what was sold in a country that considered the cow sacred.
-My breakfast muffin came with an egg and cheese and, fortunately, no patty.
-I don’t know if this is the norm or if only the breakfast muffin comes without meat.
-I thought it was a bit bland as I was already used to spicy Indian food.
+After about 15 kilometres, I took a break to rest my mind from the madness and stopped at a McDonald’s to see what was offered in a country where the cows are holy.
+My breakfast muffin came with egg and cheese, and fortunately, no meat patty.
+I couldn’t tell if this was standard or if only the breakfast muffin was meat-free.
+I found it a bit bland, especially since I’d already grown used to the bold, spicy flavours of Indian food.

-Once on the bike, I soon reached Chennai’s outskirts and a new double-lane highway with a good shoulder.
-Add a slight tailwind, and cycling to the temple town of Mamallapuram became a breeze.
+Once back on the bike, I soon reached Chennai’s outskirts, where I encountered a new double-lane highway with a good shoulder.
+Thanks to a light tailwind, the ride to the temple town of Mamallapuram was easy and enjoyable.

-After coffee and breakfast at Joe’s, I headed out of Mamallapuram along the Bay of Bengal toward Puducherry.
-The road varied from fantastic to narrow without any shoulder.
-The route was often shaded as trucks and busses have, with time, cut a tunnel through overhanging branches.
-Fortunately, nothing lasts very long in India and whatever the road condition, it soon changed.
+After coffee and breakfast at Joe’s, I set out from Mamallapuram along the Bay of Bengal, heading toward Puducherry.
+The road varied from excellent to narrow, with no shoulder.
+Fortunately, the route was often shaded, as trucks and buses had gradually created a tunnel through the overhanging branches.
+In India, however, change is constant; regardless of the road conditions, it would soon change.

-I stopped for coconut juice and ginger tea and conversed with friendly people.
-Good rains filled the rice paddies, and all seemed busy working in the fields or leading cattle to greener pastures.
+I stopped for coconut juice and ginger tea and chatted with friendly locals.
+The good rains had filled the rice paddies, and everyone seemed busy either working in the fields or leading cattle to greener pastures.

-Many moons ago, in 1523, the Portuguese arrived in Chennai and the British and French nearly 100 years later.
-In 1746, the French attacked and took over the British-built fort.
-It didn’t take the British long to recapture the fort and the French sailed for Pondicherry, which remained under French rule until 1954.
-To this day, the old part of town is lined with French-era townhouses, coffee shops and restaurants.
-I opted for a spot at a popular ashram guesthouse where sparse rooms were clean and the courtyard filled with plants.
-A ground-floor aircon room came at 950 rupees ($13.50).
-I could have had a less expensive place but I was too lazy to carry the panniers upstairs.
+Many moons ago, in 1523, the Portuguese arrived in Chennai, followed nearly a century later by the British and the French.
+In 1746, the French launched an attack and captured the British-built fort.
+It didn’t take long for the British to recapture it, after which the French sailed to Pondicherry, which remained under French rule until 1954.
+To this day, the old part of town is lined with French-style townhouses, coffee shops, and restaurants.

-Every morning before sunrise, streets are cleaned and kolams drawn.
-Kolams are thought to bring prosperity to homes and new ones are made daily.
+Before sunrise, the streets are cleaned and kolams are drawn every morning.
+Kolams are decorative patterns believed to bring prosperity to homes, and new ones are created daily.

-I woke to bucketing rain, making it easy to stay one more day.
-Wandering the streets, I bought myself a new, small camera.
-I shouldn’t have spent that much money on a camera, but what’s done is done.
-Being a rainy day, the market made a perfect place to try out my new toy.
+I woke to heavy rain, which made it an easy decision to stay another day.
+While wandering the streets, I bought myself a new compact camera.
+I shouldn’t have spent that much money on it, but what's done is done.
+The market became the perfect place to try out my new toy, given the rainy weather.

 14 December – Pondicherry – Chidambaram - 80 km

-Waking to a drizzle and damp laundry, I wasn’t sure I wanted to leave.
-However, the weather soon cleared, and I packed up and cycled to Auroville, a community of foreigners living in the forest.
-It’s a settlement of about 25000 from all over the globe, and I spotted many organic farms, restaurants and arty shops.
-The community is dedicated to peace, sustainability and divine consciousness.
+I woke up to a drizzle and damp laundry, and I wasn’t sure I wanted to leave.
+However, the weather soon cleared up, so I packed my belongings and cycled to Auroville, a community of foreigners living in the forest.
+This settlement has about 25,000 residents from all over the globe, and I noticed many organic farms, restaurants, and artistic shops.
+The community is dedicated to peace, sustainability, and divine consciousness.

-From Auroville, the plan was to cycle past the fossil woods, but it was already late, and after a quick stop for a cup of milk tea, I was on my way.
-The secondary road I wanted to take petered out completely, and best to return to the hectic main street with its deafening noise.
+From Auroville, I planned to cycle past the fossil woods, but it was getting late.
+After a quick stop for a cup of milk tea, I was back on my way.
+The secondary road I intended to take completely petered out, so I returned to the bustling main street with its deafening noise.

-Roadside stands squeezed orange juice and sold coconut juice, not something I complained about.
-My snacks vary from country to country, and in India it’s a combination of samosas, vada and pakora.
-So with a bag full, I continued to Chidambaram.
+Along the roadside, stands served freshly squeezed orange and coconut juice, which I didn’t mind at all.
+My snacks tend to vary from country to country, and in India they consist of samosas, vada, and pakora.
+With a bag full of goodies, I continued my journey to Chidambaram.

-Overnighting at Chidambaram was to visit the temple complex of Nataraja.
-In a heavy rainstorm, I cycled into the hectic town centre, phew.
-Dripping wet, the first hotel claimed they were full.
-I wonder if they were.
-Not much further, I uncovered a local joint for only 300 rupees - the price reflected the lack of cleanliness.
-Following a massive dosa and more sweet tea, I popped into the temple, which had an enormous courtyard with a lovely cool breeze.
-Legend has it that Shiva and Kali got into a dance-off judged by Vishnu.
-Shiva dropped an earring and picked it up with his foot, a move Kali couldn’t manage.
-As a result, Shiva won the title of Nataraja, or Lord of the Dance, and to this day people come to worship him.
+After enjoying a massive dosa and more sweet tea, I headed to the temple, which featured an enormous courtyard with a lovely cool breeze.
+According to legend, Shiva and Kali had a dance-off judged by Vishnu.
+During the contest, Shiva dropped an earring and picked it up with his foot, a move Kali couldn’t replicate.
+As a result, Shiva won the title of Nataraja, or Lord of the Dance, and to this day, people come to worship him.

 15 December – Chidambaram – Kumbakonam – 78 km